No. 208 Squadron RAF: History

-World War I
+First World War

 The squadron was established as part of the Royal Naval Air Service on 25 October 1916 at Dunkirk as No. 8 (Naval) Squadron.
 In its early days, the unit flew Sopwith Pups, 1½ Strutters and Nieuport Scouts.
-Later in World War I it re-equipped with Sopwith Camels and was assigned to artillery spotting.
+Later in the First World War it re-equipped with Sopwith Camels and was assigned to artillery spotting.
 The squadron returned to the UK briefly before being sent back to France to face the German offensive.
-While in France a significant number of Camels belonging to the squadron were destroyed by the RAF to prevent the Germans capturing them during their advance.
+While in France sixteen Camels belonging to the squadron were destroyed by the RAF to prevent the Germans capturing them during their advance.
 When the Royal Air Force was formed on 1 April 1918, the unit was renumbered to No. 208 Squadron RAF.
 After the war ended, 208 Squadron remained with the occupying forces until August 1919, when it again returned to the UK for disbandment on 7 November 1919 at Netheravon.
 For some time the squadron was based at the aerodrome at the Beaupré-sur-la-Lys Abbey in La Gorgue in northern France.